County Development Plan

 • All branches of Dún Laoghaire-Rathdown Libraries during Library opening hours.

-• Copies of the proposed variation are available to download and view on this webpage through our online consultation portal.
+• Copies of the proposed variation and its associated maps and environmental reports are available to download and view on this webpage using the document list above.

 The list of FAQs does not purport to be a legal interpretation of the Planning and Development Act 2000, (as amended) and are simply for information purposes.